 Rights and Options for Victims of Sexual Violence, Dating Violence, Domestic Violence, and Stalking1

-The University is committed to creating and sustaining an educational and working environment free of sexual violence, dating violence, domestic violence, and stalking.
-If you experience any of these forms of violence, you are strongly encouraged to utilize the various on and off campus resources described below.
+The University is committed to creating and sustaining an educational and working environment free of sexual misconduct, dating and domestic violence, and stalking.
+If you experience any of these forms of misconduct, you are strongly encouraged to utilize the various on and off-campus resources described below.
 Your safety and well-being is the University’s priority.
-This publication is intended to help you understand your rights and options, as well as provide you with information regarding support and assistance.
+This publication is intended to help you understand your rights and options, as well as provide you with information regarding support and assistance.2

 What Should I Do?

-If you have experienced sexual violence (e.g., rape, acquaintance rape, dating violence, domestic violence, or stalking), you are encouraged to seek immediate assistance from police and healthcare providers for your physical safety, emotional support and medical care.
+If you have experienced sexual misconduct (e.g., rape, acquaintance rape, or sexual battery), dating or domestic violence, or stalking, you are encouraged to seek immediate assistance from police and healthcare providers for your physical safety, emotional support and medical care.

-University police can escort you to a safe place and transport you to a hospital or a sexual assault response center for a medical examination, if needed.
-University police can also provide access to a confidential sexual assault advocate.
-If you would prefer not to notify the police, you are strongly encouraged to seek assistance from the campus Title IX Coordinator who can provide you with information on your options, rights and remedies, and/or a sexual assault counselor or advocate.
-The campus Title IX Coordinator is available to assist you in notifying the police, if you wish.
-The sexual assault counselors and advocates listed below can also assist you in notifying the police and/or the campus Title IX Coordinator.
+University police can escort you to a safe place and transport you to a hospital or a sexual assault response center for a medical examination if needed.
+University police can also provide access to a confidential Sexual Assault Victim’s Advocate.
+If you would prefer not to notify the police, you are strongly encouraged to seek assistance from the campus Title IX Coordinator who can provide you with information on your options, rights and remedies, and/or the Campus Sexual Assault Victim’s Advocate.
+The campus Title IX Coordinator is available to assist you in notifying the police if you wish.
+The Sexual Assault Victim’s Advocate listed below can also assist you in notifying the police and/or the campus Title IX Coordinator.

-You have the right to decide who and when to tell about sexual violence.
+You have the right to decide whom and when to tell about what happened.
 However, it is very important that you get confidential medical attention after being assaulted.
-Following the incident, you may be physically injured, there may be a chance you contracted a sexually transmitted disease, or that you may become pregnant.
+Following the incident, you may be physically injured, there may be a chance you contracted a sexually transmitted disease or that you may become pregnant.

 Who Should I Contact?

-The University has designated a Title IX Coordinator to provide you with assistance and support, and to monitor and oversee overall compliance with laws and policies related to sexual violence.
-Your campus Title IX Coordinator is available to explain and discuss your right to file a criminal complaint; the University’s relevant complaint process, and your right to receive assistance with that process, including the investigation process; how confidentiality is handled; available resources, both on and off campus; and other related matters.
+The University has designated a Title IX Coordinator to provide you with assistance and support, and to monitor and oversee overall compliance with laws and policies related to sexual misconduct, dating and domestic violence, and stalking.
+Your Campus Title IX Coordinator is available to explain and discuss your right to file a criminal complaint; the University’s relevant complaint process, and your right to receive assistance with that process, including the investigation process; how confidentiality is handled; available resources, both on and off-campus; and other related matters.

-Stanislaus State Title IX Coordinator and Deputy Coordinator:
+Stanislaus State Title IX Coordinator and Deputy Coordinators

 Turlock Police Department